 The Industrial Organizational Faculty at George Mason University expects doctoral students to be committed to the program on a full-time basis.
 A full-time academic load consists of 10 hours per semester the 1st year and 6 hours per semester in subsequent years.
 Masters students may elect to take more credit hours reflecting the lack of requirement to be engaged in research.
 This schedule, of course, leaves the summer available to accumulate additional credit hours through coursework or practicum experiences.
-At a minimum, students must complete at least 15 credit hours during any academic year including summer sessions.
+At a minimum, students must complete at least credit hours during any academic year including summer sessions.
 Failure to comply with this requirement constitutes grounds for a separation of a student from the program.

 Students who choose to pursue their masters and doctoral training while employed must recognize that flexibility from their organization is a requirement for participation in the IO graduate program.
-For both masters and doctoral students, there are academic functions (research team meetings, colloquia, etc.) that are required during daytime hours and part-time students are expected to attend just as full-time students are.
+For both masters and doctoral students, there are academic functions (research team meetings, colloquia, etc.) that are required during daytime hours and students are expected to attend regardless of work schedule.